lado-saha/ntse/README.md

 ## Progress

-I have just completed the introduction, diving into the probabilistic philosophies that define this new paradigm in software development and problem-solving.
+I have just completed the introduction, diving into the probabilistic and approximative philosophies that define this new paradigm in software development and problem-solving.

 - **Part I**
   - **1.1 Linear Algebra**: ✅ Done
-  - **1.2 Probability Theory**: ⏳ In Progress
+  - **1.2 Probability Theory**: ✅⏳Done
+  - **1.3 Numerical Computations**: ⏳ In Progress

 ---